Quantum Temporal Fusion Transformer: Quantum Temporal Fusion Transformers

 The proposed architecture is a quantum circuit-based model, where each component is represented by a quantum circuit.
-This raises a question - how can we optimize these circuits to achieve the best possible result?
-As in the classical optimization process, we use the gradient-based method to optimize the quantum circuits.
+In this section, we discuss an optimization technique for these quantum circuits to achieve the best possible result.
+Here, we use the gradient-based method to optimize the quantum circuits.
 Specifically, we utilize the parameter-shift rule~\cite{bergholm2018pennylane, schuld2019evaluating}, which enables the analytical computation of the gradient of the quantum circuits concerning their tunable parameters.
 We are not going through the details of all the quantum circuit optimization procedures; instead, we illustrate a general quantum circuit optimization framework.
-The used quantum circuits in our architecture follow a similar structure, expecting primarily in their inputs, variational circuits, and measurement configurations.
+The used quantum circuits in our architecture follow a similar structure, differing primarily in their inputs, variational circuits, and measurement configurations.

 Let $\bm x$ denote the input data, $\mathbf{U(\bm x)}$ represent the data encoding unitary, and $\mathbf{V}(\bm \theta)$ be a variational circuit block, which consists of trainable parameters $\bm \theta$.
 Then the expectation value of an observable $\tilde{\mathbf{H}}$ is given by